-232. The PRA will attach great importance to being an influential and persuasive participant in international policy debates and negotiations.
-It will seek agreement at both global and EU levels to the policy reforms which will deliver and maintain a strong, coherent and clear prudential framework that allows the PRA effectively to advance its objectives.

-233. The PRA will perform careful analysis to determine whether and what revisions to its set of policies may be appropriate, whether negotiating policy internationally or acting autonomously.
-The PRA will only propose or support a policy reform where it is justified by the presence of current or potential market failures relating to its objectives; and where it believes that the net effect will be beneficial and that the particular proposal is on balance the most efficient way of dealing with the identified problem.
-Quantitative estimates of costs and benefits will be included in its published documents only where they can reasonably or practicably be estimated.

-234. The PRA will actively review the continued effectiveness of its policies and their coherence, with the aim of ensuring that as the financial system develops, the prudential regime remains effective and proportionate.

-235. The PRA will solicit comment on policy proposals, for example on the likely effect of proposed reforms and on different ways of achieving its intended policy outcome.
-The PRA will have a statutory duty to consult in introducing new rules and a public law duty to consult on any other measures that will significantly affect firms.
-It will communicate policy proposals (including an analysis of their effect and an explanation of their purpose) to all parties likely to be affected by them.
-This will usually be done through publication on the PRA's website, in addition to other channels as appropriate.
-The PRA will carefully consider the representations made to it.
-The consultation period will normally be twelve weeks, consistent with Government guidelines, unless a different approach is warranted.
+- 235. The PRA attaches great importance to being an influential and persuasive participant in international policy debates and negotiations.
+It seeks agreement at both global and EU levels to policy reforms which deliver and maintain a strong, coherent and clear prudential framework that allows the PRA effectively to advance its objectives. - 236.
+The PRA performs careful analysis to determine whether and what revisions to its set of policies may be appropriate, whether negotiating policy internationally or acting autonomously.
+The PRA only proposes or supports a policy reform where it is justified by the presence of current or potential market failures relating to its objectives; and where it believes that the net effect of the reform will be beneficial for the PRA's objectives.
+The PRA has regard, in reaching its view, to the regulatory principles set out in the Act, including competition in relevant markets, UK economic growth, and differences in the nature and objectives of authorised persons.
+The PRA assesses the impact of its policy on regulated firms and the wider economy.
+Quantitative estimates of costs and benefits are included in its published documents only where they can reasonably or practicably be estimated. - 237.
+The PRA actively reviews the continued effectiveness of its policies and their coherence, with the aim of ensuring that as the financial system develops, the prudential regime remains effective and proportionate. - 238.
+The PRA solicits comment on policy proposals, for example on the likely effect of proposed reforms and on different ways of achieving its intended policy outcome.
+The PRA has a statutory duty to consult when introducing new rules and a public law duty to consult widely on any other measures that significantly affect firms.
+This will include consultation of the PRA Practitioner Panel and the FCA.
+The PRA aims to communicate policy proposals (including an analysis of their effect and an explanation of their purpose) to all parties likely to be affected by them.
+This is usually done through publication of a consultation on the PRA's website, in addition to other channels as appropriate.
+The PRA carefully considers the representations made to it.
+Consultation periods are consistent with Government guidelines.